ingo-m/py-air-quality/README.md

 ## Part 1 - Measure & plot air particulate concentration

 Follow these instructions to continuously measure and plot the air particulate concentration.
-The following assumes that you are using a Raspberry Pi running Raspberry Pi OS, and the default user name 'pi'.
-If your user name is not 'pi', you will have to adjust the file paths accordingly.
+The following instructions assumes that you are using a Raspberry Pi running Raspberry Pi OS, and the default user name 'pi'.
+If your user name is not 'pi', you will have to adjust the file paths in the following code snippets accordingly.

 From the bash command line, create a directory, and clone this repository:
 ```bash
 mkdir /home/pi/github
 cd /home/pi/github
 git clone https://github.com/ingo-m/py-air-quality
 ```

-Create another folder, where measurement data will be saved:
+Create another folder, where measurement data and plots will be saved:
 ```bash
 mkdir /home/pi/air_quality
 ```